MunGell/awesome-for-beginners/CONTRIBUTING.md

 ---

 ### 4. **Additional Resources**

 For a more comprehensive guide on contributing to open-source projects, check out the [First Contributions](https://github.com/firstcontributions/first-contributions) repository.

 ---

+### 5. _it is important to add languages_

+for more convience for diferent type of peeoplke it sutiable to add diferent languages in the repo

 Thank you for your contribution!